Movies vs. Capitalism

 MVC donates its ad space to progressive or leftist causes and organizations.
 If you’re interested in promoting your work, email us at moviesvscapitalism@gmail.com.

-For next week’s movie, we’ll be watching the 2024 Bob Dylan biopic A Complete Unknown.
+For next week’s movie, we’ll be watching the 2001 CIA thriller SPY GAME..

 🤝 SUBSCRIBE TO OUR PATREON 🤝